50

 Below Average Value

-Key strengths include a 100.0% graduation rate, manageable debt relative to earnings.
-However, the data also shows weak earnings relative to cost and concerning loan repayment rates and a long payback period.
+What it has going for it: its 100.0% graduation rate, manageable debt relative to earnings.
+What to keep an eye on: weak earnings relative to cost, concerning loan repayment rates, a long payback period.

-Median debt of $12,500 is very manageable against $52,304 in annual earnings - well within the financial advisor rule of thumb that total debt should not exceed first-year salary.
+On debt, you can breathe a little easier here.
+A median $12,500 owed against $52,304 in annual earnings is very manageable - comfortably inside the advisor rule of thumb that total debt should not exceed first-year salary.

 Rankings & Links